 GasBuddy also offers a payments service, Pay with GasBuddy, that entitles drivers to save on every gallon of gas they pump.

-No matter the reason—going out on the town without the worry of drinking and driving, getting around in an unfamiliar area, or avoiding the problems of searching/paying for a parking spot—Uber is a popular choice for transportation today.
+No matter the reason—going out on the town without worrying about drinking and driving, getting around in an unfamiliar area, or avoiding the problems of searching/paying for a parking spot—Uber is a popular choice for transportation today.
 And the Uber app is a prime example of using LBS technology to provide a more user-friendly experience.

-The Uber ridesharing app allows a user to request a ride and pay with a credit/debit card (or cash in select cities).
-The app uses two-way LBS technology so the driver knows where to pick up the user, and the user is able to see a live view of the driver’s location on a map.
+The Uber ridesharing app allows users to request a ride and pay with a credit/debit card (or cash in select cities).
+The app uses two-way LBS technology so the driver knows where to pick up the user, and the user can see a live view of the driver’s location on a map.

 The Uber app also provides two-way communication between the user and driver.
-For example, the user can give a description to the driver (e.g., “I am wearing a red hat”), and the driver can let the user know if there is a delay (e.g., “Traffic is stopped—be there soon”).
+For example, the user can describe the driver (e.g., “I am wearing a red hat”), and the driver can let the user know if there is a delay (e.g., “Traffic is stopped—be there soon”).

 Finally, the app gives the user the chance to rate the driver and experience, and those ratings can be helpful for other users.

 While LBS apps increasingly become part of our reality, many see them as an affront to our personal liberty.

 LBS technology enriches our mobile experiences, but at the same time, it raises a major concern about privacy, since service providers are capable of continuously tracking a user’s location.

 According to an independent consumer study commissioned by Skyhook, 83% percent of app users say location is crucial to their app experiences, but nearly 40% are hesitant to share their location.